-Parents/guardians who are interested in finding out more about attendance and/or programmatic options should contact the District for more information on the District's policies, procedures, and timelines for applying for transfers.
-[EC 48980(h)]
+Parents/guardians who are interested in finding out more about attendance and/or program options should contact the District for more information on the District's policies, procedures, and timelines for applying for transfers.
+[EC 48980(h)].
+(See (Attachment-8) for list of enrollment options available to the pupils within the District)